 Focus on Health Benefits

 When it comes down to it, you’ll need a reason to explain your weight loss and smaller portion sizes.
-People closest to you will notice your weight loss and habit changes, so telling your spouse, closest family and friends may he a good idea.
+People closest to you will notice your weight loss and habit changes, so telling your spouse, closest family and friends may be a good idea.
 Your family doctor should also know, so they can properly treat you in the future.
-Children, especially younger ones who may not understand why you look so different, should be told a few weeks prior to surgery.
-Telling other family, friends and coworkers is up to you, but the added support could really inspire you.
+Children, especially younger ones who may not understand why you look so different, should be told a few weeks before surgery.
+Telling other family, friends and coworkers is up to you, but the added support could inspire you.
 Talking about your bariatric surgery to loved ones should focus on the health and emotional benefits the weight loss will provide.

 If this article gave you some great ideas to incorporate into your life, just imagine what other amazing strategies I have for you!
 Share this post on social media by clicking one of the sharing buttons, and don’t forget to join my email list!
 You’ll be the first to get updates, access to my new products and lots of tips, inspiration and motivation to help in your bariatric surgery journey.
 Just for joining, I’ll send you a free eBook with the 10 Habits to Change Before Bariatric Surgery, as well as some other pretty awesome goodies to keep you motivated.
 Join today!